bjoernwe/easyexplot/README.md

 <img src="https://raw.githubusercontent.com/bjoernwe/easyexplot/master/README/20150122_163547_00.png" width="640px">

 That was easy.
-But what if the experiment doesn't have a numeric parameter like *x*?
+But what if the result doesn't have varying numeric parameters like *x*?
 Then the result is plotted as bars:

 ```python
 eep.plot(my_experiment, f=['sin', 'cos'], shift=[False, True],